Mansura, Sindh: History

-Erstwhile name of this city was Brahmanabad, which was renamed as Mansura by the Arab Conquerors.
+The erstwhile name of this city was Brahmanabad, which was renamed as Mansura by the Arab Invaders.
 The Umayyad governor of Sind, Al-Hakam, founded a city called al-Mahfuza later called Brahminabad.
-Historical sources state that he found there were "no places in Sind where Muslims were safe", which indicates there were unrest and rebellions before his arrival.
+Historical sources state that he found there were "no places in Sind where Muslims were safe", which indicates there was unrest and rebellions before his arrival.
 His deputy Al-Thaqafi founded Al-Masura "opposite Al-Mahfuza".
-Historian Blankship believes that the former was a base for the Yamani troops of the Caliphate and the latter was for the Mudari troops.
+Historian Blankinship believes that the former was a base for the Yamani troops of the Caliphate and the latter was for the Mudari troops.
 By the time of Al-Baladhuri, the old Brahamanabad was in ruins, and the new city itself was referred to by the name Brahmanabad.

 The city was further developed by Khalid ibn Barmak (705–782), a member of the Iranian Barmakids family, during the Abbasid Caliphate.
 The city holds an important position in Muslim history as the first to be built by Arabs according to the principles of town-planning.
 Seventeen years later, lessons learned in Mansura were applied in Baghdad where there were once numerous Sindhi inspired buildings and monuments.

-Mansura's history began under the Umayyad Caliphs, when Muslim Arabs attempted to conquer the frontier kingdoms of India, Kabul, Zabul, and Sindh.
+Mansura's history began under the Umayyad Caliphs, when Muslim Arabs attempted to conquer the frontier kingdoms of India ie Kabul, Zabul, and Sindh.
 In the early 8th Century, with the Kingdom of Sindh convulsed by internal strife, the Arabs seized their chance and renewed their attacks.
 Thereafter it was captured by Muhammad ibn Qasim, nephew of al-Hajjaj ibn Yusuf, the governor of Iraq and Khurasan with the army.
 Qasim's successors attempted to expand from Sindh into the Punjab and other regions.
 Al-Masudi ascribed the foundation of the city to Governor Mansur ibn Jamhur, the last Umayyad governor of Sindh.
 Umar ibn Abd al-Aziz, who belonged to the Banu Habar tribe, the clan of Banu Asad, was the first governor of al-Mansura.
 Under the Caliphate of al-Mansur, Khalid was appointed governor of Fars and, after helping obtain Prince Isa ibn Musa's renunciation of his succession to the caliphate in 765, became governor of Tabaristan.
 Around the same time, his son Yahya ibn Khalid, was appointed governor of Adharbayjan.

 According to historians, Mansura was a beautiful town with vast orchards of mangoes and groves of date palms.
 Today the ruins of Mansura are spread over an area 4 mi in circumference near the modern city of Shahdadpur.
 The most significant ruin found in Mansura is the large courtyard of a Jamia Masjid (mosque).